A New Stock Market Valuation Measure with Applications to Retirement Planning: Introduction

+Here, $\beta \in (0, 1)$; a classic Student $t$-test (which we can apply because the innovations are Gaussian) shows that $\beta \ne 1$ significantly.
+Therefore, $H$ from~\eqref{eq:detrend-intro} is not a random walk.
+This disproves the Efficient Market Hypothesis, because we have predictability in returns via~\eqref{eq:diff-intro}.

-These two valuation measures are close until the last 20 years, then they diverge.
-As of January 2020, the TR-CAPE shows that the market is overpriced, but the new bubble measure shows that it is underpriced.
-We explain this discrepancy via changed dividend payout policy.
-Judging by $R^2$, TR-CAPE predicts future long-term total returns better than the new bubble measure.
-But the reduction in variance: from total returns to earnings growth, is similar for both measures.
+We use $H$ as the new valuation measure.
+These two valuation measures (CAPE and $H$) are close until the last 20 years, then they diverge.
+You can see two measures on \textsc{Figure~\ref{fig:compare}.} As of January 2025, the CAPE shows that the market is overpriced, but $H$ shows that it is underpriced.
+As mentioned earlier, this is due to recently changed dividend payout policy.
+They give opposite results: The new measure indicates that currently (as of January 2025) the U.S. stock market is undervalued and future returns are higher than historical averages.
+The old measure indicates the opposite.

-We state and prove the Strong Law of Large Numbers for stock market returns.
-We simulate various withdrawal strategies, in particular the famous 4\% withdrawal rule: Withdraw 4\% of the current wealth each year, or, alternatively, 4\% of the initial (inflation-adjusted) wealth each year.
-We conclude that the rule is reasonable: The probability of eventual ruin is small.
-Even 4.5--5\% withdrawal is fine.

-We also generalize this model for continuous time, with earnings driven by a geometric Brownian motion, and AR(1) changed to the Ornstein-Uhlenbeck process.
-The noise term of this process is either another Brownian motion or a L\'evy process, independent from the Brownian motion driving earnings.
-We state and prove portfolio optimization results, with the portfolio made of the stock market index and short-term risk-free Treasury bills.

-The article is organized as follows.
-In Section 2, we explain the financial background: stock market index, earnings, dividends.
-In Section 3, we fit AR(1) models and investigate their predictive power, as measured by $R^2$.
-In Section 4, we state several results for these discrete-time models and study withdrawal strategies.
-In Section 5, we generalize these models for continuous time, and state portfolio optimization results.
-Section 6 is devoted to conclusions and discussion.
-The Appendix contains proofs of our results.
-The \texttt{GitHub} repository \texttt{asarantsev/IDY} contains our Python code and data.
+This regression~\eqref{eq:AR-intro} has $R^2 = 8\%$.
+A statistican could raise questions about relevance and importance of this regression.
+However, it is normal to get such low $R^2$ for financial prediction.
+The stock index movement is very close to a random walk.
+Still, here we got statistically significant results, according to Student $t$-tests.
+We stress that our research holds only in the long run.
+The valuation measure shows long-term potential.
+But the next year or two might as well be different.
+Consider year 1999: the stock market was widely overpriced according to any measure, Shiller CAPE or our valuation measure.
+However, in 2000 it still zoomed upwards.